Please Wait a Moment

 Contact the Division

-A "paralegal" is a person who: (1) contracts with or is employed by an attorney, law firm, corporation, governmental agency or other entity; (2) performs substantive legal work under the supervision of a licensed attorney who assumes professional responsibility for the final work product; and (3) meets one or more of the education, training or work experience qualifications set forth in Rule 20-115 NMRA of these rules.
-“Substantive legal work” is work that requires knowledge of legal concepts and is customarily, but not exclusively, performed by an attorney.
-(See the Rules Governing Paralegal Services, 20-101 through 20-115 NMRA.)
+In Rule 20-102 NMRA , the New Mexico Supreme Court defined “paralegal” as a person who: (1) contracts with or is employed by an attorney, law firm, corporation, governmental agency, or other entity; (2) performs substantive legal work under the supervision of a licensed attorney who assumes professional responsibility for the final work product; and (3) meets one or more of the education, training, or work experience qualifications set forth in Rule 20-115 NMRA .
+“Substantive legal work” is further defined as work that requires knowledge of legal concepts and is customarily, but not exclusively, performed by an attorney.
+See Rules Governing Paralegal Services, 20-101 through 20-115 NMRA .

 Organization and Purpose